-- The existing APES 315 has been effective since 1 January 2009.
+- In addition, the existing APES 315 has been effective since 1 January 2009.
 Consequently, Members in Public Practice in Australia who perform Engagements to Compile Financial Information are familiar with the existing APES 315.
-Further a significant amount of content in APES 315 was from the predecessor standard APS 9 Statement on Compilation of Financial Reports which was issued in 1996; - ISRS 4410's structure and drafting conventions differs to APES 315's existing structure as well as to APESB's drafting conventions.
-Since, there has been no significant issues reported with APES 315's existing structure and drafting conventions, APESB determined to follow its own Due Process and Working Procedures and that it is imperative that the suite of APESB Standards follow the same structure and drafting conventions.
-The majority of Members in Public Practice who perform Engagements to Compile Financial Information will be national Firms, SMPs or sole practitioners who will benefit from the continuation of the existing Australian approach; and - The existing APES 315 is more stringent whereby Members must follow the mandatory requirements of APES 315 when they undertake Engagements to Compile Financial Information whereas, ISRS 4410's scope is flexible and limited to a practitioner who assists management with a compilation and applies only in circumstances where the practitioner is reporting in accordance with the revised ISRS 4410.
+Further a significant amount of content in APES 315 was from the predecessor standard APS 9 Statement on Compilation of Financial Reports which was issued in 1996. - ISRS 4410's structure and drafting conventions differs to APES 315's existing structure as well as to APESB's drafting conventions.
+Since, there has been no significant issues reported with APES 315's existing structure and drafting conventions, APESB determined that the Board needs to comply with its own Due Process and Working Procedures and that it is imperative that the suite of APESB Standards follow the same structure and drafting conventions.
+The majority of Members in Public Practice who perform Engagements to Compile Financial Information will be national Firms, SMPs or sole practitioners who will benefit from the continuation of the existing Australian approach. - Furthermore, the existing APES 315 is more stringent whereby Members must follow the mandatory requirements of APES 315 when they undertake Engagements to Compile Financial Information whereas, ISRS 4410's scope is flexible and limited to a practitioner who assists management with a compilation and applies only in circumstances where the practitioner is reporting in accordance with the revised ISRS 4410.